datag/retro-writer/README.md

 ### Text Playback Effects
 - **Typewriter Effect:** Text is displayed character by character, emulating a typewriter.
 - **Cursor Animations:** Includes a blinking cursor that tracks input.
+Also the cursor wraps from left to right and vice versa.
+- **Buffer scrolling:** Allows scrolling the content (by cursor down or by scroll key).

 ### Visual Enhancements
 - **Color Effects:** Apply color transitions and highlights to your text.